stackbit-projects/ultra-primrose-9dd8f/content/posts/danger-of-summary-metrics-correlated-variables.md

 content_img_path: images/intro.jpg
 excerpt: >-
   It can be dangerous to understand your data solely based on summary metrics.
-  One mistakes that I often see is
+  One mistakes that I often see is interpreting correlated variables without
 ---
 ## Lorem ipsum